nikhil-suwalka/Data-Structures-Algorithms-in-python/README.md

 # python
 Some of my python programs

-`1. osInfo.py` - Displays some information about the OS on which you are running this script.\n `2.
+`1. osInfo.py` - Displays some information about the OS on which you are running this script.__
+`2.
 Selection_Sort.py` - Selection sort using python.